tldr-pages/tldr/pages/common/u3d.md

 `u3d list`

-- List download-ready versions of Unity.
+- List available versions of Unity that can be downloaded:

 `u3d available`